-Legendry, Mani Rimdu is an honor celebration of the great saint Guru Rinpoche (Guru Padmasambhava); who established Buddhism in Tibet.
+Legendary, Mani Rimdu is an honor celebration of the great saint Guru Rinpoche (Guru Padmasambhava); who established Buddhism in Tibet.
 The monk’s performance different story with masks dancing in colorful dresses.
 The dance is only performed on the occasion of the Mani Rimdu festival and needs to be special monks who are permitted by the head monks.
-It cannot perform other ordinary days and occasions.
+It cannot perform on other ordinary days and occasions.
 The monks who are performing dance; first take vows from Trulshig Rinpoche (head of Monk) for the ceremony empowerment.
 The master of ceremony explains, “Seeing Mani Rimdu is like receiving a blessing”.
 During the ceremony, the dance is the real performance of a goddess rather than entertainment, so it is a sacred celebration.
-This is a story about the defeat of daemons by the goddess and protects good people from evil.
+This is a story about the defeat of daemons by the goddess who protects good people from evil.
 Especially, the Tengboche Mame Rimdu festival goes for three days.
-The monks wear special customs and elaborate masks through a series of ritualistic dances, play the trumpet, Kangling (made by human thigh bone), conch, and drum.
-The main first day of the Mani Rimdu festival is prayer day, the second day involves colorful Lama dancing with brocade gowns and wonderfully painted masks.
-On the last day are performance humorous dances and chanting prayers.
+The monks wear special customs and elaborate masks through a series of ritualistic dances and play the trumpet, Kangling (made from human thigh bone), conch, and drum.
+The main first day of the Mani Rimdu festival is prayer day, the second day involves colorful Lama dancing in brocade gowns and wonderfully painted masks.
+On the last day is the performance of humorous dances and chanting prayers.
 Then the master of ceremony (headlamp) offers Wang (blessing/empowerment) to the public.